 You will need to pay a bond to the landlord or real estate agent before you move into the house or flat.
 It is held to cover the cost of any unpaid rent or damage which you may cause to the property.
-A landlord can't charge you more than four weeks rent for a bond.
-The landlord or real estate agent has to lodge your bond money with the Office of Consumer and Business Services in your state.
+Your landlord must lodge your bond money with Consumer and Business Services.
 You should receive a copy of the Advice of Lodgement Form.